malhotra5/Database-functionalities/README.md

 * **REAL, TEXT** - These are used to specify what kind of data type will be put in a column.
 Example - datestamp will only store text

+### Putting data into a database

+By now, you should have realized how databases work.
+The tree diagram below will explain it.

+* Databases
+    * Multiple tables
+        * Data